-Through excel, you can easily make a complete financial model that can take into account inflation, and all the other factors, loads of businesses use Excel for their financial planning, so why can’t you?
+Through excel, you can easily draft a complete financial spreadsheet that can take into account inflation, and all the other factors to assess.
+Loads of businesses use Excel for their financial planning, so why can’t you?

 Use excel in making forecasts and discussing your spreadsheet with financial experts to help derive the most value from your investment.

-Investing in ideas may sound risky if you’re already in debt, but calculated investments have a high chance of paying off.
+Investing can risky if you’re already in debt, but calculated investments have a high chance of paying off.

-You can invest your disposable income (the extra money you don’t use) into stocks and bonds and monitor your investments.
-However, don’t spend so much that you lose sleep over it because there’s also a fair chance that you can lose a lot of what you earn.
+If this is something you’re thinking of only invest your disposable income (the extra money you don’t use).
+You could place this cash into stocks, bonds even cryptocurrency projects and then you just need to monitor your investments.
+Don’t spend money you’ll lose sleep over as there’s a fair chance that you can lose the lot.

 6. Consider Getting a Second Job

-If you’re motivated towards your goals and don’t see yourself meeting your timeline, you can also consider looking for a second job.
-A second job will help you support your expenses and work towards your goals.
-The task could be anything you could offer to babysit during your free time, or you could deliver goods or use your car for Uber.
+If you’re motivated towards your goals but don’t see yourself meeting that timeline, consider looking for a second job.
+Another income will help you support your expenses and work towards your goals quicker.

 The job could be anything, you could offer to babysit during your free time, or you could deliver food or use your car as an Uber.